mengelbrecht/slimline/README.md

     </tr>
     <tr>
       <td>
-        The format to use when the current working directory is in the root path <code>/</code>.
+        The format to use when the current working directory is the root path <code>/</code>.
         The placeholder for the path is <code>|path|</code>.
       </td>
     </tr>